 If the expenses are paid in more than one year, they are deducted in the year they are paid.
 The total deduction per adoption cannot be more than \$10,000.
-If expenses are claimed for an adoption attempt that is unsuccessful, an amended return must be filed to add back any deductions claimed.
+If expenses are claimed for an unsuccessful adoption attempt, an amended return must be filed to add back any deductions claimed.